 Roses broadly break down into three categories: old roses, also called heirloom roses; modern hybrid roses, among which the hybrid teas are the most popular; and species, or wild roses, which have grown in the wild for perhaps thousands of years.
 This is a very broad categorization, but it provides a place to start understanding the growth rate of a particular rose.

 Within these categories are multiple varieties, including climbing roses; grandifloras (a subgroup of hybrid teas); floribundas, which produce large flower clusters; polyantha roses, which have smaller blooms; and miniature roses, which can reach mature heights of 12 to 36 inches.

 All these types, with the possible exception of some climbers, should produce multiple canes, which carry buds that will flower in the summer after planting.
 All roses are heavy feeders and require well-drained, rich soil, so proper planting and fertilization is an important factor in plant health and bloom production.
 Mountains have been written on the best way to plant a rose to promote vigorous growth, but a general overview includes:

 - Choosing a location with a minimum of five or six hours of sun per day.

 - Ensuring well-drained, loose, loamy soil, as roses will not thrive with wet feet.

 - Being sure not to crowd your roses.
 This will stunt your plants, so be sure to follow the guidelines for your particular rose.

-- Adding plenty of compost and organic matter to the hole.
+- Adding plenty of compost and organic matter to the planting site.